Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Introduction

 in which $V$ is a generic potential for the dilaton field $\phi$, and $Z$ is an arbitrary coupling between axion $\chi$ and dilaton fields.
 With respect to generic choice of the $V$ and $Z$ we can reach to various solutions.
-We consider \cite{Giataganas:2017koz,Giataganas:2018ekx},
+We consider the following case \cite{Giataganas:2017koz,Giataganas:2018ekx},

-The solution of equations of motion generated by \eqref{axion-dilaton} is a Lifshitz-like anisotropic hyperscaling violation metric which exhibits the arbitrary critical exponent $z$ and a hyperscaling violation exponent $\theta$ related to the constants $\sigma$ and $\gamma$.
-The metric of the dual geometry is defined as\footnote{In order to absorb the constants we rescaled the coordinates of \cite{Giataganas:2017koz}.}
+The solution of equations of motion generated by \eqref{axion-dilaton} is a Lifshitz-like anisotropic hyperscaling violation metric which exhibits the arbitrary critical exponent $z$ and a hyperscaling violation exponent $\theta$, both are functions of constants $\sigma$ and $\gamma$.
+The metric of dual geometry is defined as\footnote{In order to absorb constants we rescaled the coordinates of \cite{Giataganas:2017koz}.}